DruhanShah/Chess-local/README.md

 ## Chess-Board (JavaScript)
 A standard chessboard display that can move pieces with clicks.
 Drag-and-drop implementation is a WIP.
-For the rules, the movement patterns of the pieces have been added, but checks, pins, castling, _en passant_ and promotion are WIPs too.
+For the rules, the movement patterns of the pieces and checks have been added and pieces can be pinned to the king, but castling, _en passant_ and promotion are WIPs too.
+Relative pins don't need to be implemented because they are still legal moves, you'll just lose a queen or so.
 Added a sidebar that shows the captured pieces for each player.
 Also, page was made a little responsive to the viewport size